 Seventy percent of spa-goers are female, according to Lynne McNees, president of the International Spa Association, and 88 percent of massage therapists in the United States are women, according to the American Massage Therapy Association.

-Men are more heavily muscled, and it's been my experience that it's easier for them to maintain consistency through a long day.
+Men are more heavily muscled, and it's easier for them to maintain consistency through a long day.
 I don't ever feel like they're pacing themselves so they can do five more massages, or that they're spent at the end of the day.
 "Men have strength," says Annie Arnold of Mirror Lake Inn.
 "They're made for the business."

 So next time the front desk asks if you have a preference for male or female therapist, give them a surprise.
 Say, "I prefer a male therapist."
 Find out what you've been missing.

-Until we change, male massage therapists will probably have an easier time if they work in a medical or sports-oriented setting, where employers and clients are accustomed to male therapists.
+Until we change, male massage therapists will have an easier time if they work in a medical or sports-oriented setting, where employers and clients are accustomed to male therapists.
 They can apply to fast-growing chains like Massage Envy Spa, which is built around the idea of getting monthly massages.
-And after some time in the business, entrepreneurial therapists can start their own practice or become a spa consultant and trainer, like Sean Jordan.
+And after some time in the business, entrepreneurial therapists can even start their own practice or become a spa consultant and trainer.